People across Hull and East Yorkshire are being urged to help shape the future of healthcare by signing up to take part in clinical research.

 This year also sees the National Institute for Health Research (NIHR) reach its 10th anniversary.
 Throughout the last ten years, the NIHR has contributed significantly to the health and commerce of the nation, and is currently supporting around 1,000 studies in the Yorkshire and Humber region.
 Present studies include diabetes and endocrinology, cardiology, maternity, paediatrics, surgery, stroke, dermatology, emergency medicine, critical care, neurology, and general practice.

-Hull and East Yorkshire Hospitals NHS Trust has an excellent record of recruiting people into clinical research, with around 3,000 participants recruited to NIHR studies each year.
+Hull University Teaching Hospitals NHS Trust has an excellent record of recruiting people into clinical research, with around 3,000 participants recruited to NIHR studies each year.
 However the Trust recognises that encouraging and empowering patients, relatives and carers to ask about clinical research opportunities increases the potential benefits that can be gained from taking part in research.

 Joss Cook, a Senior Research Nurse based at Castle Hill Hospital in Cottingham says: